 Fundations® is an established part of Wilson's Multi-tiered System of Supports (MTSS) and is integral to a Response to Intervention (RTI) model for successful reading and writing instruction.
-Each Level provides a yearlong program and is designed for all K-3 students (Tier 1) as well as at-risk students who require early intervention (Tier 2).
-With Fundations, children of varying learning abilities receive a foundation for reading, spelling, and handwriting.
+Each Level provides a yearlong program and is designed for all K-3 students (Tier 1).

 Tier 1: Prevention Tier 2: Early Intervention Instruction is delivered to all students in the general education classroom as a phonics and spelling supplement or the word study block of the core literacy program.
-Instruction is provided to at-risk students needing strategic intervention and is conducted in a small- group setting by the classroom teacher and/or push-in or pull-out interventionist.
-Student Focus All K-3 general education students All K-3 struggling, at-risk readers in lowest 30th percentile Group Size Whole class Small group or one-to-one Lesson Length Standard lesson is 30 minutes daily, 5 days/week Intervention lesson is 30 minutes, 3-5 times per week, plus the daily 30-minute standard lesson Setting General education classroom May be conducted within or outside the general education classroom Instructor General education teacher General education teacher, reading specialist, paraprofessional, or intervention personnel Professional Learning and Support Integrated teacher support through Wilson Academy®/Fundations Learning Community (online and specific to each Level) Integrated teacher support through Wilson Academy®/Fundations Learning Community (online and specific to each Level) Virtual Resource Hub (FUN HUB®) Virtual Resource Hub (FUN HUB®) Program workshops Program workshops Virtual Implementation Support (VIS) Virtual Implementation Support (VIS) Demonstration sites with coaching Demonstration sites with coaching Sustainability plans with Facilitator and Presenter Certifications Sustainability plans with Facilitator and Presenter Certifications
+Instruction is provided to at-risk students needing strategic intervention and is conducted in a small- group setting by the classroom teacher and/or push- in or pull-out interventionist.
+Student Focus All K-3 general education students All K-3 struggling, at-risk readers in lowest 30th percentile Group Size • Whole class Small group or one-to-one Lesson Length Standard lesson is 30 minutes daily, 5 days/week Intervention lesson is 30 minutes, 3-5 times per week, plus the daily 30-minute standard lesson Setting General education classroom May be conducted within or outside the general education classroom Instructor General education teacher General education teacher, reading specialist, paraprofessional, or intervention personnel Professional Integrated teacher support through Wilson Academy®/Fundations Learning Community (online and specific to each Level) FUN HUB® Integrated teacher support through Wilson Academy®/Fundations Learning Community (online and specific to each Level) FUN HUB® Learning and Program workshops Program workshops Support Virtual Implementation Support (VIS) Virtual Implementation Support (VIS) Demonstration sites with coaching Demonstration sites with coaching Sustainability plans with Facilitator and Presenter Certifications Sustainability plans with Facilitator Certifications